eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### only continue to step 4 after Homebrew is installed
+### only continue to step 5 after Homebrew is installed

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## 4.Installing Packages & Applications
+## 5. Installing Packages & Applications

 type all of the following into Terminal at once :